-We just had parent teacher conferences a month or so ago, and now it’s time to shore up areas of weaknesses as the school year winds to a close in less than 30 school days, or so my kids eagerly tell me as they count down.
+We just had parent-teacher conferences a month or so ago, and now it’s time to shore up areas of weaknesses as the school year winds to a close in less than 30 school days, or so my kids eagerly tell me as they count down.
 My mom friend Liz had asked me for iPhone and iPad math apps for her two girls in 2nd and 3rd grade.
 She wants to work on math facts with her girls.
 Then another mom friend Julie asked for a list for her 2nd grade daughter.
 It seems we were all seeking fun math apps to make practicing math facts fun — addition, subtraction for sure, but a little multiplication and division as well.

 I researched lists that I had compiled.
 Top 6 iPhone math apps yielded a few apps.
 Like a Tutor or Really Fun Math Apps was helpful to.
 Math Ninja remains a favorite of ours.
 I sent my mom friends the list and a month later, I ran into Liz at a Creative Arts and Sciences meeting where we were previewing the Museum of Science presentation on rocks and minerals.
 Like two naughty kids, we slipped notes back and forth.
-She wanted to give me the list of math apps that her girls ended up trying out and was happy to rate them for me.
+She wanted to give me the list of math apps that her girls ended up trying out and were happy to rate them for me.
 They rate it by *.
 The more **, the more they liked the app.

-iPhone, iPad and iPod touch app, Pop Math, continues to be the favorite math app of everyone I know.
+iPhone, iPad, and iPod touch app, Pop Math, continues to be the favorite math app of everyone I know.
 There is just something enticing about popping bubbles that kids can not resist.
-This app also covers the basic math facts for addition, subtraction, division and multiplication so you can use it for several years of elementary school, from as early as first grade all the way through fifth grade really!
+This app also covers the basic math facts for addition, subtraction, division, and multiplication so you can use it for several years of elementary school, from as early as first grade all the way through fifth grade really!

 Math Ninja also rates high because the gaming aspect makes kids want to play on it a long time, earning weapons like throwing stars in exchange for solving math facts.
 It’s a fair exchange I think.
 It’s like a parent saying, “You can have screen time for every minute you work on math.”
 Only, we don’t have to monitor it.